cunabula27/APC40-MkII-Chataigne-Module/README.md

 # DON'T TRY AND USE THIS - ACTIVE DEVELOPMENT

+N. Start Chataigne before connecting the APC40 for the Reset to work correctly (need to further test before this is definitely correct).

 # APC40-mkII-Chataigne-Module
 A Chataigne module for the Akai APC40 MkII MIDI Controller